neve-linux/neveports/Packaging.md

 and symlinks, and the `bin`, `lib` etc symlinks at top level).

 <a id="bootstrap_packages"></a>

 ### Bootstrap Packages

 Packages with the suffix `-bootstrap` are special, provided they are not metapackages (`build_style = meta`).
-They will not be installable by default in a regular system and represent either bootstrap builds of various software needed to break dependency cycles in `cbuild` or bootstrap toolchains for various programming language compilers.
+They will not be installable by default in a regular system and represent either bootstrap builds of various software needed to break dependency cycles in `nbuild` or bootstrap toolchains for various programming language compilers.

-Every package `foo-bootstrap` gains an implicit dependency on `bootstrap:cbuild`.
+Every package `foo-bootstrap` gains an implicit dependency on `bootstrap:nbuild`.

-You can set up a virtual `bootstrap:cbuild` in your own environment:
+You can set up a virtual `bootstrap:nbuild` in your own environment:

 ```
-$ apk add --virtual bootstrap:cbuild
+apk add --virtual bootstrap:nbuild
 ```

 <a id="template_structure"></a>

 ## Template Structure

 A template consists of **variables** and **functions**.
 A simple template